Admission to Degree Program

 The teaching of English to speakers of other languages is an applied linguistics area of high demand, both within the United States and around the world.
 Both a TESOL minor and TESOL undergraduate certificate are offered by the department.

-The Department of Linguistics and English Language strongly recommends that StDev 317, a 1-credit-hour course, be taken at the end of the sophomore year or the beginning of the junior year.
+The Department of Linguistics strongly recommends that StDev 317, a 1-credit-hour course, be taken at the end of the sophomore year or the beginning of the junior year.
 Because liberal arts degrees provide preparation in a variety of useful fields rather than a single career track, this course is recommended to help liberal arts students focus on specific educational and occupational goals and to identify the career options or educational opportunities available to them.
 The course will introduce them to the resources needed for accessing information about graduate schools, internships, careers, and career development.
 Students will learn basic employment strategies, including the steps necessary for obtaining employment related to their own specialty.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements: